ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 Thanks to GitHub private networking for hosted runners, we can ensure our CI/CD pipeline works seamlessly even when we deny public access to the PaaS services we use, allowing us to enhance the security posture of our Azure Subscription.

-In this repository, I have a simple terraform configuration where I deploy an Azure Storage Account, disable Public Access, and create the Private Endpoints for blob and tables within a VNET.
+In this repository, I have a simple Terraform configuration where I deploy an Azure Storage Account, disable Public Access, and create the Private Endpoints for blob and tables within a VNET.
 In another VNET I have configured the GitHub network settings, the output of such configuration is the token that you can input in GitHub when creating the Hosted Compute Networking configuration.

 I hope you enjoyed this article, if you have some questions, don't hesitate to reach out.
 Till the next time!